 If every check has the true trail going left then after a bit even the dumbest hound will figure it out and stop checking right or straight on.
 So even if the trail is basically a clockwise loop plan the checks and back checks in such a way that the true trail goes a different way each time.

-If it takes you, the hare, one hour to run it straight with no pauses then it will probably take the pack an hour and a half.
+If it takes you, the hare, with your co-hare two hours to lay the trail it will take approxemately one hour to run it.
+Use this rule of thumb to divide the laying time by two to get between 1 and 1.5 hrs.
 This is as long as the trail needs to be unless you warn people in advance.
 Unless you want to go out searching for the wounded and slow, don't make it a marathon.
 It is not essential to get every last fun bit onto your trail, you can always use some of them in a second trail and very few hashers complain about the trail being too short.

 Think about tempting false trails, back checks and circle jerks which add extra for the first few but allow everyone else to cut corners.
 There is nothing that cheers up the back of the pack more than to have the FRBs run past them regularly.

 If the pack is warned then you'll get the shiggy lovers and people will bring towels and a change of clothes.
 If you don't warn then you'll probably get a pack that likes pavement pounding and is scared of heights, darkness and mud.
 At the end of the trail you will get more whines more than a liquor store.
 False trails into shiggy are fine though - that just gets the stupid FRBs (like me).